 The Passover Seder Plate is a special plate full of symbolism.
 The six items arranged on the plate signify the story of Passover.
 Charoset represents only part of the story of Passover on the Seder Plate.

 Each food on the Seder Plate is symbolic of a different aspect of Passover.
 The boiled egg and shank bone symbolize the sacrifices associated with the Passover holiday.
 Bitter herbs represent the bitterness of slavery in Egypt; the parsley or celery accompanied by saltwater represents the start of spring, and also the tears shed by the Jews as slaves.
+Charoset represents the mortar that the Israelites used to bond bricks when they were kept as slaves in Egypt.

 Depending on who you ask, each part of the Sedar Plate tells the story of Passover.